 Licensed Independent Social Worker (LISW): MSW degree + Advanced Generalist Exam + Supervised Practice (2+ years)

 Our MSW graduates are academically prepared for social work practice and eligible to apply for the licensed graduate social work (LGSW) examination in Minnesota.
 Students typically take the LGSW exam during the last 6 months of their MSW program or immediately following graduation.
 The MSW student association hosts LGSW licensure exam reviews for graduating students to review sample questions and collectively explore the rationale behind the questions.

 For specific information regarding social work licensure in Minnesota, contact:

-In 2007, Minnesota State Legislature passed a law, effective August 1, 2011, requiring 360 hours of clinical coursework in six clinical knowledge areas, in addition to required continuing education hours during 2+ years of post-MSW supervised practice in a clinical setting, for everyone applying for LICSW licensure.
-See MN Board of Social Work Fact Sheet>>
+In 2007, Minnesota State Legislature passed a law, effective August 1, 2011, requiring 360 hours of specific clinical coursework in six clinical knowledge areas, in addition to required continuing education hours during the 4000 hours (2+ years) of post-MSW supervised practice in a clinical setting, for everyone applying for LICSW licensure.
+See MN Board of Social Work LICSW requirements»

-*Each state has its own process and requirements for licensure/certification to practice of social work.
+*Each state has its own process and requirements for licensure/certification to practice social work.
 Graduates have found the documentation provided about clinical knowledge areas helpful in their documentation, along with the information from their transcript, course descriptions, syllabi, and assignments.

 Your transcript verifies which courses you took in our program and used together with the grid, you will be able to assess your status for the MN LICSW application.
-For a transcript of your coursework, please contact the Registrar's Office.
+For a transcript of your coursework, please contact the Registrar's Office».

 Graduates should send both the completed original Board of Social Work LICSW application form (Form 1) AND the grid for signature to:

 The school will forward your completed Form 1 and signed grid to the Board of Social Work.
 Please see example of completed Form 1 and Clinical Grid to the right under Related Content if you are unsure of how to complete these forms.